 - Hardneck Vs. Softneck Garlic: What Difference Do They Have? - November 21, 2023

 Masdevallia orchid is not just another windowsill plant.
 It can be slightly challenging for beginners to grow this orchid.
-But there are some tips and tricks which can help you grow these beautiful orchids.
+But there are some tips and tricks that can help you grow these beautiful orchids.

-Read our Masdevallia culture tips to know how to care for this beauty.
+Read our Masdevallia culture tips to know how to care for this beauty!

 - Repotting Masdevallia

 Growing Masdevallia orchids might not be easy.
 But if you follow its exact growth requirements, it will reward you with gorgeous blooms.

 Read the growth requirements, including light, water, temperature, soil mix, and fertilization of this orchid.

 Masdevallia is a shade-loving orchid.
 They like to be on the cooler side of the greenhouse.
 Keep them in a bright, shady spot where there is indirect light throughout the day.
 So in summer, they like to be in the shade, and in the winter season, bright, indirect light works well for them.